Engmostafa26/XEye-tp/README.md

 The tool runs with python version 3 and it needs to run with root user not with sudo.

 Example: python3 XEye-tp.py

+Made by [XEye Academy](academy.XEyecs.com) for Educational Purposes only.